swvitaliy/cppalgo/README.md

 # CppAlgo

-Examples of some algorithms in cpp.
+Bunch of algorithms in cpp.